 Disneyland Resort Hotel Benefits

-If budget permits, we recommend choosing Disneyland Resort hotels for your Disneyland vacation due to the myriad additional benefits they offer.
+If budget permits, I recommend choosing Disneyland Resort hotels for your Disneyland vacation due to the myriad additional benefits they offer.
 In addition to being the closest hotels to Disneyland, the top perks include the below.

 Extra Magic Hour

 Registered Disneyland Resort hotel guests can enter Disneyland Park or Disney’s California Adventure Park one hour before the parks open to the public on all days of a stay.
 It’s important to check the calendar to see which park is offering Extra Magic Hour during your stay as currently, the schedule is like this: